Individual Career Support

 The ISSF is only able to support projects in Wellcome research areas.
 Any direct cost of research is eligible.
 This includes but is not limited to staff costs (excluding PI salary), consumables, equipment, access fees, animal costs, payments to research participants and teaching buy out.
 Please note that any buy out plans must be approved in advance by both the department and/or the college.
 No indirect or directly allocated costs will be supported.
 Any queries about eligible costs should be addressed to your ISSF Divisional Point of Contact.

-Applicants should work with their departments to cost their proposal accurately using X5.
+For main award bids to ISSF, applicants should work with their departments to cost proposals accurately using X5.
 This costing does not need to be submitted to Research Services, instead the X5 costing admin output for your project should be included in your application.

 Match funding is not required for small awards (<£10k) or for the Early Career Clinical Academic funding stream.